railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Order templates
 ================

-At the time of writing, Tiny's development team was preparing a new module called *sale_layout*.
-This enables you to have a more elaborate template than the standard order forms.
+The ``sale_layout`` module enables you to have a more elaborate template than the standard order forms.

 For example you could put the following in the order lines: